Caring for a Loved One with an Advanced Illness

 Does Medicare cover hospice care?
 It seems like a straightforward question.
 Unfortunately, many family members discover that it’s challenging to find a simple answer when they start researching the Medicare benefits their loved ones are entitled to.
 We hope we can help.

-What to Say to a Loved One Who is Dying
+What to Say to a Loved One Who Is Dying

 Hospice care can be an uncomfortable topic for many families.
 Find ways to ease the conversation with your loved ones today.